torbjon/enrichment-api/API-Documentation/api.md

 ```

 ### GET /customers/{customer_id}
-Returns basic information and attributes of customer with ID `{customer_id}`, in JSON.
+Returns basic information and attributes of customer with ChartMogul ID `{customer_id}`, in JSON.
 No Parameters supported

 Example CURL Request
 ```CURL